opendevstack/ods-pipeline/README.md

 ODS provides CI/CD pipeline support based on OpenShift Pipelines.
 This repository contains everything that relates to it, such as Tekton tasks, container images, Go packages, services, documentation, ...

-The "user perspective" of what the ODS pipeline is and how it works is described in https://github.com/michaelsauter/ods-pipeline/wiki.
+The "user perspective" of what the ODS pipeline is and how it works is described in the [ODS Pipeline Introduction](/docs/introduction.adoc).
 It is important to understand this before looking at this repository, which is the actual "plumbing".

 ## How is this repository organized?